 Once nanoparticles are absorbed, however, they tend to form clumps.
 Nanoparticles of zinc oxide and titanium oxide can aggregate under the skin and form permanent white spots in the skin, particularly noticeable in darker skin.
 The innovation in skin care that prevents temporary changes in the color of dark skin may have the side effect of permanent changes in the color of dark skin.

 A Safe Way To Use Nanoparticles In Skin Care?

 Nanoparticle technology is just too promising for skin care product manufacturers to abandon it without a fight.
-The next generation of nanoparticle technology may combine nanoparticles with liposomes to make them skin-safe and environmentally friendly.
+The next generation of nanoparticle technology may combine nanoparticles with liposomes to make them skin-safe and environmentally friendly6.

 A liposome is a hollow sphere, far too small to be seen without a microscope, made of a natural material called phosphatidylcholine.
 This is the substance that makes up most of the membrane surrounding a cell.
 Many vitamin and herb products use liposome technology so their active ingredients are more quickly and more completely absorbed.

 Phosphatidylcholine liposomes are resistant to water and stick to the surface of the skin.
 They hold nanoparticles tight inside them so they cannot migrate into the skin and into the bloodstream.
 They don’t dissolve in water and are not likely to pose a threat to the environment.
 Cosmetics experts believe that nanoparticles in liposomes could make safe sunscreens for all skin types, but nanoparticle technology alone is not enough.